Please sign up for EWU Alerts for all the latest updates.

 When operations are suspended for “typical” weather-related events, the following campus services are impacted:

-- Dining Services will be open 7 a.m.-7 p.m. at the Union Market inside the PUB (a power outage could force a reassessment of this schedule based on campus needs)
+- Dining Services will be open 7 a.m. to 7 p.m. at the Union Market inside the PUB (a power outage could force a reassessment of this schedule based on campus needs)

 - Recreation Center will be open with limited services